1x-eng/blog/content/posts/we-have-a-problem.md

 1. Quick server response times in `<a region>`, along with real-time streaming and downloading capabilities for podcasts.
 2. System stability ensuring that it doesn’t crash or freeze for 99.99 percent of users, ideally never.
 3. Compatibility with Google AdWords and potential integration with other third-party ad providers.
-4. Real-time linking and updating of the product catalog from Zazzle, possibly with personalized recommendations based on user consumption history.
+4. Real-time linking and updating of the product catalog from `<music erp store>`, possibly with personalized recommendations based on user consumption history.
 5. Integration with Facebook Live or even an in-house live streaming solution if feasible.

 These requirements distill through many layers of management before they reach your team - the team of developers.
 There will be course of development with 'regular checkin' including these layers in your org and all seems well.
 Yet, when your team delivers the MVP a few months later, it's far from what the original requirements craved for💩.
 The application hangs on startup, the advertising selection interface is counter-intuitive, twitter product links are broken, and the Facebook Live stream is sluggish🔥.